smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/07 - Full Outer Join.md

 You can use a `FULL OUTER JOIN` to find the symmetric difference of two datasets using the `ISNULL` function.

-This SQL statement returns the records that are in `TableA` but not in `TableB`, along with the records in `TableB` that are not in `TableA`.
-This is known in set theory as the symmetric difference.
-The result set will include two NULL markers, as NULLs are neither equal to nor not equal to each other.
-They are unknown.
+This query returns the symmetric difference between `TableA` and `TableB` — rows that exist in one table but not the other.
+Using `ISNULL()` ensures values from either side appear in a unified result, even when one side is NULL.

 ```sql
 SELECT  ISNULL(a.ID, b.ID) AS ID,